rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/14_lecture.md

 - SSRF attack means make a communication from a resource with user that he/she doesn't want , <br>
 	means send the user to that server resource where we as a attacker can control the user's action ✔️
 - so here we gave the URL , just like we gave `etc/passwd` there
-- Practical Task - Lab
+- Practical Work : Lab
 	- Ques
 		- This lab has a "Check stock" feature that parses XML input and returns any unexpected values in the response.
 		- The lab server is running a (simulated) EC2 (Elastic Compute Cloud & might be the website on the AWS) metadata <br>